orma1234/Metal-streets-Media/README.md

-# Metal Streets Media - Marketing Business Website
+# Metal Streets - Where Creativity Meets Code

 A modern, responsive website for marketing businesses built with HTML, CSS, and JavaScript.
 Features a professional design with smooth animations, mobile-first approach, and comprehensive functionality.